 Replevin (Possession of personal property)

 Replevin is a court action to recover the possession of personal property.
-It allows a person to claim and obtain the immediate delivery of property after a hearing.
+It allows a person to request an order for the immediate delivery of their property after a hearing.
 Personal property is any property that is not land or buildings.

 The basic laws for replevin are found in RCW 7.64.

-The Clark County Sheriff's Office has a list of requirements for replevin.
+The Clark County Sheriff's Office has a list of their requirements for replevin.

 If you purchased a car and have had a hard time getting title in your name, you may be able to use a process called "quieting title" to settle the question of ownership of the vehicle.
 Some people call it applying for “ownership in doubt.”
 Washington LawHelp has some general information about this situation as well as a guide to this process including instructions and forms.